minkymorgan/deap-er/docs/source/tutorials/progress_checkpoint.rst

 Checkpoint objects use the `dill <https://pypi.org/project/dill/>`_ library for object (de-)serialization, because it supports more Python types like lambdas, than the default :mod:`pickle` library.
 Checkpoints can be used either manually with the :func:`save()` and :func:`load()` methods or automatically with the custom :func:`range()` generator.
-Automatic checkpointing is also available for the standard evolution algorithms of this library.
+The builtin algorithms don't implement automatic checkpointing due to their simplistic nature.

 In the following partial example, we will use the :func:`range()` generator to save the progress to disk every **save_freq** generations.
 If one should wish to resume the computation later, they would only have